matteoproietti1/Ukraine_Aid/README.md

 # Ukraine Financial Aid - Support Tracker
 ## An Overview of Military, Financial and Humanitarian Aid to Ukraine from both EU and non-EU Government

-Latest update - 1st quarter of 2024
+Last update - 1st quarter of 2024

 ## 1) Introduction
 ### Which countries help Ukraine and how?